tradingview-dev/idc-expchains/README.md

 | Git          | 1.6.x and above                                    |
 | Python       | 3.10 and above                                     |

-## System-based prepare
+## Environment prepare
-First, you need to install the `pipx` package.
+First, you should install the `pipx` package.
 The `pipx` is a tool that allows you to install Python programs in isolated environments without clogging up site-packages.

+> This step can be skipped.

 ### Ubuntu
 Run step by step in your terminal: